 Northwest of the city center, the site of the 1972 Olympics is now a multipurpose complex hosting concerts, sporting events, fairs and more.
 BMW Welt, the car maker’s showroom, museum and factory, is located here.

 Nymphenburg, about a 20-minute tram ride northwest of the city center, is of interest to tourists primarily because of Schloss Nymphemburg, the summer palace of Munich’s long-ruling family, the Wittelsbachs.
 The ornately decorated palace with its adjacent museums and beautifully landscaped grounds make a trip here worthwhile.

 Bogenhausen & Haidhausen

-East of the Isar River, outside the city center, lie Bogenhausen and Haidhausen, leafy residential neighborhoods where you find some hotels and restaurants.
+East of the Isar River, outside the city center, lie Bogenhausen and Haidhausen, leafy and upmarket residential neighborhoods where you find many hotels and restaurants.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.